Why is it that women in cycling aren’t celebrated as equally as male cyclists?

-In 2018, the group of 11 women who took it on were a mixture of scientists, teachers, journalists and full time mums.
-They rode the 3,351km successfully (again!) raising valuable awareness of the continued sexism that surround this event.
+In 2018, the group of 11 women who took it on were a mixture of scientists, teachers, journalists and full-time mums.
+They rode the 3,351km successfully (again!) raising valuable awareness of the continued sexism that surrounds this event.
 Aside from campaigning for equality at le Tour and other major races, the group spends its time trying to promote women’s cycling at every level.

 Helen’s just announced her retirement from professional cycling after 14 incredible years racing Cyclocross.
 She’s not only been racing and podium placing on a regular basis at the very highest level but has also been actively involved with the UCI Cyclocross Commission which is making significant progress for championing equality in this sector of the sport, including equal prize funds for male and female racers and the introduction of a women’s junior world title.